20 Theory of Deep Learning

 Nowadays, we call those equations Volterra integral equations of the first kind.
 Integral equations typically arise in inverse problems.
 Their significance extends beyond their historical origins, as kernel methods have become instrumental in addressing one of the fundamental challenges in modern mathematics: the curse of dimensionality.

-Bartlett Nadaraya (1964) and Watson (1964) proposed the use of kernels to estimate the regression function.
-The idea is to estimate the regression function \(f(x)\) at point \(x\) by averaging the values of the response variable \(y_i\) at points \(x_i\) that are close to \(x\).
-The kernel is used to define the weights.
+Nadaraya (1964) and Watson (1964) independently proposed using kernels to estimate the regression function.
+The idea is to estimate \(f(x)\) at a point \(x\) by computing a weighted average of the response values \(y_i\) at nearby points \(x_i\), with the kernel function defining the weights.

 Both Nadaraya and Watson considered the symmetric kernel \(K(x,x') = K(\|x'-x\|_2)\), where \(||\cdot||_2\) is the Euclidean norm.
 The most popular kernel of that sort is the Gaussian kernel: